The Bankrate promise

-Your credit score is important when applying for a loan, but it is not the only thing lenders consider when deciding whether or not to approve your loan application.
+Credit score is the primary factor that we expect lenders to care about when applying for a loan.
+However, many other things are part of the considerations when deciding whether or not to approve your loan application.

 Income and employment history